 - Potency and Quality by Optical Rotation.
 All suppliers must perform this analysis to ensure that every batch meets our demanding criteria.

-- Safety by Microbial testing using rapid method analysis.
-All products are tested to be safe and free of biological contamination.
+- Suitability by Microbial testing using rapid method analysis.
+All products are tested to be free of biological contamination.

 - Texture, Color, and Aroma by Aroma Comparison.
 Going one step beyond analytical testing, quality inspectors physically inspect our essential oils.

-- Extracted using safe, gentle methods to preserve potency, aroma, and effectiveness.
+- Extracted using suitable, gentle methods to preserve potency, aroma, and effectiveness.
 No harsh or harmful chemicals are ever used!

 - Cold Press Extraction is a natural extraction method used for citrus products, like our Lemon and Orange Essential Oils.
 A cold “press” is carefully applied to extract the maximum concentration of beneficial oils.

-- Steam Distillation is a gentle, natural and precise way to extract essential oils while leaving behind any undesirable components.
+- Steam Distillation is a gentle and precise way to extract essential oils while leaving behind any undesirable components.
 Essential oils are converted into vapor and then condensed into liquid form.

-- All of my Essential Oils are Certified Organic and free of GMOs.
+- All of my Essential Oils are Certified Organic and free of genetically engineered ingredients.
 The botanicals used in my essential oils are grown in soil that’s free of pesticide, synthetic fertilizer, and herbicide residues.

 Last but not least, all of my essential oils are guaranteed to be of the finest quality, GC/FTIR verified and Certified Organic.